renesas/ble-sdk6-examples/connectivity/switching_roles/Readme.md

 ![Expand_Select_Device](assets/sw_profile.png)

-**Setup the debugger**
-Setup the debugger so the code is loaded on the DA14531 via the PRO-Motherboard and afterwards run the code.
-More info on how to do this can be found [here](http://lpccs-docs.dialog-semiconductor.com/UM-B-117-DA14531-Getting-Started-With-The-Pro-Development-Kit/06_Your_First_DA145x_Applications/Your_First_DA145x_Applications.html#the-blinky-peripheral-example-application).
+- For the DA14531 getting started guide you can refer to [UM-B-117](https://lpccs-docs.renesas.com/UM-B-117-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html)
+- For the DA14535 getting started guide you can refer to this [UM-B-165](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html#device-family-getting-started-with-the-pro-development-kits).
+- For the DA14531 Module getting started guide you can refer to this [UM-B-139](https://lpccs-docs.renesas.com/UM-B-139-Getting-Started-with-DA14531-TINY-Module/index.html)
+- For the DA14533 getting started guide you can refer to this [R19US0026EE0100](https://lpccs-docs.renesas.com/da14533_getting_started_guide/index.html)

 ### Viewing the example results